Jackrabbit's Revenue Reconciliation reports are an indispensable tool when you have multiple Business Locations in your database!

 You can find these reports under the Transactions menu.
 Go to Transactions (menu) > Transaction Reports > Revenue Reconciliation Reports.

 - Reconcile revenue between where payments were received and where revenue was earned.

-- Analyze revenue by Family or by Location using four report options: Reconciliation Summary, Location Summary, Revenue by Location, and Revenue by Family.
+- Analyze revenue by Family or by Business Location using four report options: Reconciliation Summary, Location Summary, Revenue by Location, and Revenue by Family.

 Using the following example we'll step through each of the four report options:

 - An organization has two Locations, Concord (CCD) and Davidson (DVD).
 The physical locations are very close to each other and many families have students taking classes at both.